gauravrajkagwaniya/finance_house_task/README.md

 - **Favorite Movie Screen**
 - Isar handing the offline storage.
+- User can add and remove move from favorite screen

 - **Settings Screen**
-- App theme inspired by Netflix.
+- App theme (Dark Mode) inspired by Netflix.
 -
-- **Watch Trailers Screen**
+- **Movie Videos or Watch Trailers Screen**
-- list of videos in bottom sheet and can be played title in player.
+- FAB => list of videos in bottom sheet and can be played in player.
 - flutter video player doesn't support youtube format so used `youtube flutter player`.
+-
 - **Performance Optimization**
 - Infinite scroll is implementation to handle large data.
+- Toasts when internet gone.

+- **Error Handling &amp; Offline Support:**
+- App having offline caching for popular, top-rated, and now-playing movies.
+- Toasts when error messages, fallback data to the user and shows, handled errors such as network failures and API errors on service.

+- **Unit Testing:**
+-   Unit tests for the All API service and core business logic.
+-
 ---

 ## Clean Architecture Folder Structure